top of page

 Once one has a grip on this scheme, Blake becomes legible in ways otherwise impossible.
 One begins to see why he detested Locke as a demon straight out of Ulro.

 Like Blake, Lafferty was an enemy of Ulro.
-But his sacramental imagination meant he saw everything above it in ways that were endlessly transformative.
-I tend to think of Lafferty as a folk classicist, yet with a distinctly Catholic Romanticism unlike anything else in literature.
-That, more than anything, is why I find him so fascinating—not merely as a figure in science fiction history, but as a writer worth reading as literature.
+His sacramental imagination allowed him to see everything above Ulro in endlessly transformative ways.
+I think of Lafferty as a kind of folk classicist, yet one infused with a distinctly Catholic Romanticism unlike anything else in literature.
+That, more than anything, is why I find him so compelling.
+It elevates him from being a figure in science fiction history to a writer who deserves to be read as literature.
+What he did not see is that the Holocaust was one of the triumphs of what Blake called Ulro, an extension of the instrumental logic of the factory system, which reduced persons to units of production and, in its darkest turn, to units of destruction.

 bottom of page